Guide to credit card travel insurance

 Should you buy supplemental travel insurance coverage if you already have insurance through your credit card?

-The insurance offered by credit cards can be quite useful but it is not exhaustive.
+The insurance offered by credit cards can be quite useful, but it is not exhaustive.
 Depending on the issuer and card that you use to pay for a trip, there are usually limitations and exclusions in the fine print.
-In general, if you’re embarking on a big adventure, the safest bet would probably be to pay for your travel expenses with a credit card that includes travel insurance, and then purchase supplemental travel insurance on top of that.
-That way, your bases are really covered.
+For the most comprehensive coverage, which can include cancel for any reason (CFAR) coverage, the safest bet would probably be to pay for your travel expenses with a credit card that includes travel insurance, and then purchase supplemental travel insurance on top of that.
+That way, your bases are covered.

 Your specific travel plans (non-refundable vs. refundable reservations) and risk tolerance can help determine if using only the travel coverage provided by a credit card is sufficient or if you should purchase additional coverage.